quasilyte/phpgrep/README.md

 Read [pattern language docs](/pattern_language.md) to learn more about how to write search patterns.

+Read the [user manual](/docs/user_manual.md) to learn more about `phpgrep` command line arguments and to get some insights on how to use it.

 ## Recipes

 This section contains ready-to-use `phpgrep` patterns.